VCurry20/-pands-problem-sheet/README.md

 > Objective - Write a program that calculates a person's BMI

-> Input - Person's height in Centimetres and weight in Kilograms
+> Input - Person's height in centimetres and weight in kilograms

 > Output - BMI - weight divided by height in metres SQ